gerald-guiony/ESPInfraredTransceiver/README.md

 1. Download the latest master source code as a [.zip](https://github.com/gerald-guiony/ESPInfraredTransceiver/archive/master.zip) file
 2. In the Arduino IDE, import the `.zip` file by navigating to **Sketch → Include Library → Add .ZIP Library**

-## Dependencies
+## Prerequisites

-To compile this library you must have the latest version of [ESPCoreExtension library](https://github.com/gerald-guiony/ESPCoreExtension)
+To build this library you must have the latest version of [ESPCoreExtension library](https://github.com/gerald-guiony/ESPCoreExtension)

 ## Example